HCR-Net: A deep learning based script independent handwritten character recognition network: Experimental results

-The datasets are partitioned into 80:20 ratio for train and test, respectively wherever test sets are not separately available.
-The experimental results are reported on test dataset using accuracy, precision, recall and F1-score.
-But, as it is clear from experiments with different datasets, all the metrics have almost similar values due to class balanced datasets, so accuracy is a sufficient metric for HCR.
-Some authors also present test error/cost as a metric, since cost is dependent on the objective function/model used for recognition so cost is not a good metric and not used.
-Moreover, test accuracy is reported at last epoch of the network training, unlike some authors reporting the best accuracy which is not the correct way.
-This is because during the training of a model, there maybe a spike in test accuracy, i.e, optimizer may enter the best solution region for a given test set but that might not give best generalisation at that epoch because the decision to select the model is based on the test dataset.
-So, the test accuracy is reported using test accuracy at last epoch and best test accuracy during the training but only test accuracy at last epoch is used to compare with the existing literature.
-We argue that either the results should be reported at last epoch of training or reports should be reported on a separate dataset not used to decide the model, e.g., dividing the dataset into train, validation and test sets where train and validation may be used for training and final performance should be reported on test set.
-Similarly, training accuracy is also not a good metric for reporting HCR results because that does not reflect the generalisation of the model and the model may be overfitting on the training dataset.}
+The datasets are partitioned into 80:20 ratios for train and test, respectively wherever test sets are not separately available. {The experimental results are reported on the test dataset using accuracy, precision, recall and F1-score.
+But, as it is clear from experiments with different datasets, all the metrics have almost similar values due to class-balanced datasets, so accuracy is a sufficient metric for HCR.
+Some authors also present test error/cost as a metric, since cost is dependent on the objective function/model used for recognition so cost is not a good metric and is not used.
+Moreover, test accuracy is reported at the last epoch of the network training, unlike some authors reporting the best accuracy which is not the correct way.
+This is because, during the training of a model, there may be a spike in test accuracy, i.e., the optimizer may enter the best solution region for a given test set but that might not give the best generalization at that epoch because the decision to select the model is based on the test dataset.
+So, the test accuracy is reported using test accuracy at the last epoch and best test accuracy during the training but only test accuracy at the last epoch is used to compare with the existing literature.
+We argue that either the results should be reported at the last epoch of training or reports should be reported on a separate dataset not used to decide the model, e.g., dividing the dataset into train, validation and test sets where train and validation may be used for training and final performance should be reported on the test set.
+Similarly, the training accuracy is also not a good metric for reporting HCR results because that does not reflect the generalization of the model and the model may be overfitting on the training dataset.}